ChimeHQ/Neon/README.md

 [![Documentation][documentation badge]][documentation]

 # Neon
-A Swift library for efficient highlighting, indenting, and querying structured syntax.
+A Swift library for efficient, flexible syntax highlighting.

-It features:

 - Minimal text invalidation
-- Support for multiple token sources
+- Support for multiple sources of highlighting data
 - A hybrid sync/async system for targeting flicker-free styling on keystrokes
 - [tree-sitter](https://tree-sitter.github.io/tree-sitter/) integration
-- Compatibility with lazy text data reading
+- Compatibility with lazy text loading
-- Flexibility when integrating with a larger text system

-It does not feature:

-- A theme system
-- A single View subclass
+- Text-system agnostic

 Neon has a strong focus on efficiency and flexibility.
+It sits in-between your text system and whatever you get your semantic token information.
 I realize that many people are looking for a drop-in editor View subclass that does it all.
 This is a lower-level library.
-You could, however, use Neon to power the portions of this editor.
+You could, however, use Neon to drive highlighting for this editor.

-The library is being extracted from the [Chime](https://www.chimehq.com) editor.
-It's a big system, and pulling it out is something we intend to do over time.

-## Language Support

-Neon is built around the idea that there can be multiple sources of information about the semantic meaning of the text, all with varying latencies and quality.
+## Token Data Sources

+Neon was designed to accept and overlay token data from multiple sources simultaneously.
+Here's a real-world example of how this is used:

+- First pass: pattern-matching system with ok quality and guaranteed low-latency
+- Second pass: tree-sitter, which has good quality and can **often** be low-latency
-- [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) has [semantic tokens](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_semanticTokens), which is high quality, high latency, and typically used in combination with other sources.
+- Third pass: [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)'s [semantic tokens](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_semanticTokens), which can augment existing highlighting, but is high-latency
-- [tree-sitter](https://tree-sitter.github.io/tree-sitter/) is very good quality, and can **potentially** be low-latency
-- Regex-based systems can have ok quality and low-latency
-- Simpler pattern-matching systems generally have poor quality, but have very low latency

-Neon includes built-in support for tree-sitter via [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).
+## Theming

+A highlighting theme is really just a mapping from semantic labels to styles.
+Token data sources apply the semantic labels and the `TextSystemInterface` uses those labels to look up styling.

+This separation makes it very easy for you to do this look-up in a way that makes the most sense for whatever theming formats you'd like to support.
+This is also a convenient spot to adapt/modify the semantic labels coming from your data sources into a normalized form.

+## Tree-Sitter Integration

+Neon includes a tree-sitter token source, built around [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).
+There is an included standalone module called `TreeSitterClient` that abstracts almost all of the details and provides a hybrid synchronous/asynchronous API.
+This makes it possible to scale tree-sitter to large documents, where its parsing/queries can introduce too much latency.

 Tree-sitter uses separate compiled parsers for each language.
 There are a variety of ways to use tree-sitter parsers with SwiftTreeSitter.
 Check out that project for details.

 ## Integration